hmil/hmil.github.io/source/_posts/TypeScript-project-structure2.md

 ---
-title: "TypeScript sanity: how to manage and publish a multi-package TypeScript project"
+title: "How to manage and publish a multi-package TypeScript project"
 date: 2018-05-14 17:00:00
 tags:
   - TypeScript